osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 To support the reuse of common configuration blocks, EDS egress configuration is divided into four components:

-* `Endpoints`: Describes the egress endpoint connectivity information
+* `EgressEndpoints`: Describes the egress endpoint connectivity information

 * `Schedules`: Describes the timing of data egress